About the Club

 Dr Furlan is Program Director (Journalism and Professional Writing) in the School of Communication, International Studies and Languages at the University of South Australia.
 She began her journalism career in Paris, France and worked for almost two decades as a journalist primarily in radio and TV news/current affairs – both in commercial and public broadcasting organisations in Australia and abroad.

 Mike Smithson has been a journalist for 40 years and a specialist political reporter and analyst for well over two decades.

 He started as a newspaper cadet before launching into a television journalism career with Channel 7 Adelaide.

 He’s also been employed as senior police reporter with Channel 7 Melbourne, was bureau chief for a national current affairs program and was the Seven Network’s European correspondent for two years.

 In between, Mike has been a regular news presenter for more than 30 years as well as a breakfast and morning talkback radio host.

 His achievements include being awarded SA Journalist of the Year.

-Fiona Clark began her career as a cadet at The Advertiser, where she became a specialist court reporter, and then joined Network Ten in the same role.
+Fiona Clark began her career as a cadet at The Advertiser, where she became a specialist court reporter, and then joined Network 10 in the same role.

-She’s since been a senior reporter, Chief of Staff, Executive Producer, and is now News Manager of Ten Eyewitness News in Adelaide.
+She’s since been a senior reporter, Chief of Staff, Executive Producer, and is now Executive Editor of 10 News First Adelaide.